publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch11/m__us_usc_t12_s1441.md

         (1) __Directorate__

-            The term “Directorate” means the directorate established in the manner provided in subsection (b)(1) of this section to manage the Financing Corporation.
+            The term “Directorate” means the directorate established in the manner provided in subsection (b)(1) to manage the Financing Corporation.

         (2) __Net earnings__